msetitech/FOOTBALL-SITE/README.md

    ```
 5. Open your browser and navigate to `http://localhost:3000` to view the webpage.

+6. Youcan also Visit HostedWebsite at `https://football-site-one.vercel.app/` to view the webpage.

 ## License

 This project is for educational purposes and may not be used for commercial purposes without permission.